-The Annual Sports Pass allows entrance to all home games (field and gym) and does not include admission to tournament games.
-Individuals interested in purchasing an Annual Sports Pass should contact Brent Bach (brent.bach@anchorage.kyschools.us).
+The Annual Sports Pass is \$50 per adult and allows entrance to all home games (field and gym) and does not include admission to tournament games.
+Individuals interested in purchasing an Annual Sports Pass can do so at the following link: http://fy23sportpass.cheddarup.com.